Children with Traumatic Brain Injuries

 I’m Ed Smith, a Sacramento brain injury lawyer.
 Traumatic brain injury in children may require years of therapy to help the child recover.
 This can take a financial toll on the family’s well-being.
 If the TBI was the fault of another or the design and oversight of playground equipment, the family may be able to receive just compensation.
-Reach out to me at (916) 921-6400 in the Sacramento area or (800) 404-5400 for free and friendly legal advice.
+Reach out to our experienced injury lawyers at (916) 921-6400 in the Sacramento area or (800) 404-5400 for free and friendly legal advice.
 You can reach me online if that is easier for you.

 I am a California member of the milliondollaradvocates.com, a forum of trial lawyers who have garnered $1 million for clients.

 Check out my settlements and verdicts page.
 You can see how other cases were resolved.

 If you would like to know more about personal injury topics, including traumatic brain injury, stay here on AutoAccident.com, the website I own, and founded.